Claudiohbsantos/Articles/DbOptimization/DbOptimization.md

 It's always a good idea to A/B the performance of an applications queries when deciding to add/remove indexes, and SeeQR and other database management tools make that job a lot easier.

-Keep in mind that PostgreSQL has many other mechanisms for optimization we are ignoring here.
-You might notice for example that if you repeatedly run these queries while testing their execution time might lower for example.
-This test is just supposed to give us a rough estimate of the potential gains of indexing a column so we are not taking caching into consideration since that would warrant an entirely different article.
+Keep in mind that PostgreSQL has many other mechanisms for optimization that I am ignoring here.
+You might notice for example if you repeatedly run these queries while testing their execution time, the results may vary.
+Also, I am not taking caching into consideration since that would warrant an entirely different article.
+The tests here are aimed to give a rough estimate of the potential gains of indexing a column.

 If you'd like to know more about SeeQR and contribute to it's development, visit it's repository at https://github.com/open-source-labs/SeeQR.
 If you'd like more information about Indexes and the inner workings of PostgreSQL the https://www.postgresql.org/docs/current/ is a great place to start.